-Headlines only pull in visitors when they are unique, informative, and SEO friendly.
-With reports showing eCommerce retail grows about 3x faster than brick-and-mortar shops, building a meaningful relationship with your audience starts when they read the headline of that helpful blog post.
+Headlines only pull in visitors when they are unique, informative, and entertaining.
+With reports showing eCommerce retail grows about 3x faster than brick-and-mortar shops, building a meaningful relationship with your audience starts when they read the headline.

 What do all the highest-converting headlines have in common?
 A great first impression.

 With 2 million new blog posts every day, the goal of your headline is to get the audience to read the lead sentence of your health blog post.
 Reading is an automated process, confirmed by Cognitive psychology research.
 So most people automatically read headlines without realizing it.

 Headlines are the first step in getting a prospect to take action.
-When writing your headline, show your value and don’t be afraid to embellish.
+When writing your headline, embellish the value by showing the value.
 The headlines that convert the most visitors sell, exaggerate, entice, and make liberties without misleading the audience.

 People buy online based on emotions.
 They justify the purchase later with logic.
 There is no difference when they are looking for health-related solutions.

 Typically, pain sells more than pleasure because it is more compelling.
-Condition your headline to speak to your audience’s pain since your CBD blog posts are an excellent resource for people seeking a solution for health, fitness, or medical issues.
+Condition your headline to speak to your audience’s pain since your CBD blog posts are an excellent resource for people seeking solutions for health, fitness, or medical issues.